raminder2711/weather-app/README.md

 5. Open your browser and navigate to http://localhost:3000 (or the URL specified in the terminal).

 ## Usage
-Enter the name of a city in the search bar./n
+- Enter the name of a city in the search bar.<br>
-Click the search icon to retrieve the weather data./n The current weather conditions, including temperature, humidity, and wind speed, will be displayed.
+- Click the search icon to retrieve the weather data.<br>
+- The current weather conditions, including temperature, humidity, and wind speed, will be displayed.

 ## Acknowledgments
-OpenWeatherMap API for providing weather data.
+- OpenWeatherMap API for providing weather data.<br>
-Flaticon for the weather icons used in the application.
+- Flaticon for the weather icons used in the application.<br>
-Google Fonts for the beautiful typography in the app.
+- Google Fonts for the beautiful typography in the app.<br>
-Vite for its fast development environment.
+- Vite for its fast development environment.